 We have also included extracts from the original Gramophone reviews, which are drawn from Gramophone's Reviews Database of more than 40,000 entries.
 To find out more about subscribing to this unique and endlessly fascinating resource, visit: gramophone.co.uk/subscribe.

-Listen to extracts from each of the recordings in our 'Beethoven: Great Recordings' playlist on Apple Music, or listen to the individual albums on Apple Music beneath each review.
+Listen to extracts from each of the recordings in our 'Beethoven: Great Recordings' playlist on Apple Music.

 Pierre-Laurent Aimard pf Chamber Orchestra of Europe / Nikolaus Harnoncourt

 The freshness of this set is remarkable.
 You do not have to listen far to be swept up by its spirit of renewal and discovery, and in Pierre-Laurent Aimard as soloist Nikolaus Harnoncourt has made an inspired choice.
 Theirs are not eccentric readings of these old warhorses – far from it.
 But they could be called idiosyncratic – from Harnoncourt would you have expected anything less? – and to the extent that the set gives a shock to received ideas it is challenging.
 It does not seek to banish all conventional wisdom about the pieces, but it has asked a lot of questions about them, as interpreters should, and I warm to it not only for the boldness of its answers but for finding so many of the right questions to ask.